GearZer0/Gear-1/README.md

 python tool.py

 # Create the Batch File
-Create a notepad file and input the following into the notepad :
+Create a Notepad file and input the following into the notepad :
 ```
 cd "Path where your HakiChecker is"
 python tool.py
 pause
 ```
+Save the Notepad with .bat